MassTransit/MassTransit/docs/advanced/topology/rabbitmq.md

 # RabbitMQ

-The send and publish topologies are extended to support RabbitMQ features, and make it possible to configure how exchanged are created.
+The send and publish topologies are extended to support RabbitMQ features, and make it possible to configure how exchanges are created.

 ## Exchanges